yankay/scala-tour/scala-tour.md

 ### Call-by-Name

-This example shows the call by name, 最末有1/0这个明显会产生异常的计算，运行该程序会产生异常。
+This example shows the call by name, When the last line tries to calculate '1 / 0', the program will throw an exception.

 Try to change 'def log(msg: String)' to 'def log(msg: => String)'.The program will not throw an exception because it has been changed to call-by-name